Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Experiments

+\textbf{GRILL vs Layer-wise loss Summation (LLS):} Figure~\ref{fig:aggreAblation} compares \ours{} against a variant obtained by removing the distortion term \(\delta^*\) from Eq.~\ref{eq.grill_final}, reducing the objective to simple layer-loss summation (LLS).
+We evaluate both formulations under the base perturbation budgets (\(c=0.025\) for NVAE and \(c=0.22\) for DiffAE, see Table~\ref{tab:models_datasets_radii}), where gradient degradation effects are most pronounced.

+\ours{} consistently outperforms LLS, with particularly large gains on NVAE (Figure~\ref{fig:aggreAblation}) due to its widespread ill-conditioning (Figure~\ref{fig:nvae_s_s_k}) across multiple intermediate layers.
+Despite exhibiting only localized severe ill-conditioning (Figure ~\ref{fig:diffae_s_s_k}), DiffAE also shows a substantial performance gap (Figure~\ref{fig:aggreAblation}: DiffAE).
+These results indicate that simple layer-wise loss aggregation is insufficient to mitigate gradient degradation effectively and further support the hypothesis.
+Additionally, Figure~\ref{fig:gemma3Quant} shows that \ours{} outperforms BSA, which is based on layer-wise and token-wise cosine similarity aggregation, further indicating the superiority of \ours{} over conventional aggregation-based attack formulations that lack the $\delta^*$ term from Eq.~\ref{eq.grill_final}.

+\textbf{Effect of the Fraction of Encoder--Decoder Splits Used in GRILL:} To analyze the role of partial split aggregation, we vary the fraction of encoder--decoder splits considered in Equation~\ref{eq.grill_final} from 30\% to 100\% using \ours{}-wass on NVAE, which serves as an ideal testbed due to its severe ill-conditioning.
+As shown in Figure~\ref{fig:ablbox}, increasing the proportion of intermediate splits consistently improves attack strength, leading to larger output distortions.

-\textbf{Gradient degradation and recovery.} To support our hypothesis that weak attacks are a consequence of gradient degradation (cf. Section~\ref{sec.prelim}), we plot histograms of backpropagated gradient tensor partial derivatives for the best baseline LA-$l_2$ and \ours{}-$l_2$ during optimization.
-Figure~\ref{fig:ablgrad} shows that \ours{} yields broader, lower-kurtosis gradient distributions, while LA gradients are narrowly peaked near zero.
-We also report the corresponding experiment for DiffAE (Appendix~\ref{AdditionalAblation} Figure~\ref{fig:diffHist}).
+\textbf{Gradient degradation and recovery:} To validate our hypothesis that weak attacks arise from gradient degradation, we compare histograms of backpropagated adversarial loss gradients for baseline attacks and \ours{} during optimization.
+As shown in Figure~\ref{fig:diffHist}, baseline gradients remain sharply concentrated near zero throughout optimization, indicating severe gradient degradation.
+In contrast, \ours{} produces substantially broader, lower-kurtosis gradient distributions with larger magnitudes, indicating improved adversarial gradient propagation during optimization.
+The behavior is consistently observed for both NVAE and DiffAE.

-Among the optimizers considered, we adopt Adam following~\cite{carlini2017towards}, as it has been shown to achieve fast convergence with performance comparable to L-BFGS.
-For details on the algorithm and hyperparameter settings, please refer to Appendix~\ref{algorithmHyperparameters}.
-Convergence behavior is discussed in Appendix~\ref{convergenceAppendix}.